 Calendar Listing: Click here

 Description: This afternoon, the Huntington Library and Botanical Gardens offers Halloween fun for kids in Los Angeles, with Jim Folson introducing curious trick-or-treaters to the strange carnivorous plants on the grounds.
 You probably will not see Audrey II from LITTLE SHOP OF HORRORS, but you might see a Venus Flytrap or two.
 Intended for ages 5 and up.

 Fees: Members – $10; Non-Members – $15 (includes one accompanying adult)

-NOTE: A special preview of Boo at the Zoo is available to GLAZA members.
-Those with a Family Deluxe level membership or higher may enter the zoo from 8:30 to 10:00am on Saturday, October 27, before the zoo opens to the general public.
-To RSVP for this event, call 323 644 4770
+NOTE: A special preview of Boo at the Zoo is available to GLAZA members, who may enter the zoo from 8:30 to 10:00am on Saturday, October 19 and Sunday, October 27, before the zoo opens to the general public.

 DISCOUNTS: Admission is free to GLAZA members.